cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Joint Edge Caching and Requesting Problem with Stackelberg Game

-Here, $\bm{e}$ and $\bm{a}$ are the EC's and UDs' strategies, respectively.
-For a specific group of strategy $\left<\bm{e},\bm{a}\right>$, all participants can gain their payoff by utility functions, i.e., $\mathrm{U}_E$, or $\mathrm{U}_u$, correspondingly.
-Following the previous works\cite{Xu2020a}, we also analyze the best response for all participants with complete information of a static game scenario, where EC and UDs have the correct information of other participants' utility.
-And we will remove this assumption when introducing the algorithm design for a dynamic scenario in the next section.
+{ Following the previous work in~\cite{Xu2020a}, we analyze the best responses for all participants in a static game scenario with complete information, where the EC and UDs have accurate knowledge of each other's utilities and public actions.
+This assumption is commonly applied in static game theory analysis~\cite{Xu2022,Xu2020a,Xu2019} and aligns with real-world requirements, as the EC must publish caching information to meet streaming service needs~\cite{Qian2020,Cui2020}.
+Additionally, verification methods~\cite{Xue2019,Cui2022,Xu2019} and attack techniques~\cite{Sivaraman2021,Acs2019} can be used to access this public information of UDs in edge caching environments.} We will remove this assumption when introducing the algorithm design for a dynamic scenario.

-In a static scenario of game $\mathbb{G}$, the objectives of both the EC and UDs are to maximize their utilities in each round, e.g., a time slot $t$, which can be achieved as follows.
+In a static scenario of the game $\mathbb{G}$, the objectives of the EC and UDs are to maximize their utilities in each round, e.g., a time slot $t$, which can be achieved as follows.
 At the beginning of $t$, the EC makes an optimal caching strategy $\bm{e}^{t*}$ considering the best responses $\bm{a}^{t*}$'s of all UDs in this round.
-Then, UD $u$ acts as the follower and subsequently makes $\bm{a}_u^{t*}$ for video requests based on the optimal caching decision $\bm{e}^{t*}$ of the EC and other UDs' optimal strategies $\bm{a}_{-u}^{t*}$, independently and synchronously.
+Then, the UD $u$ acts as the follower and subsequently makes $\bm{a}_u^{t*}$ for video requests based on the optimal caching decision $\bm{e}^{t*}$ of the EC and other UDs' optimal strategies $\bm{a}_{-u}^{t*}$, independently and synchronously.
 In short, through static analysis of game $\mathbb{G}$, one can find the \textit{Stackelberg Equilibrium (SE)}, where none of the players have incentives to deviate from their strategies in each round of the game.
 It is equivalent to finding an optimal strategy group $\left<\bm{e}^{t*},\bm{a}_u^{t*}\right>$ at each time slot $t$, which guarantees that no participant can improve its own utility by unilaterally deviating from its current strategy, i.e.,

-Based on the above two inequalities, we can deduce the equilibrium of the Stackelberg game defined as below: \begin{definition}[Stackelberg Equilibrium] An optimal strategy group $\left<\bm{e}^{t*},\bm{a}_u^{t*}\right>$ constitutes a Stackelberg equilibrium of the joint caching game if inequalities in Eqs.~\eqref{Eq:SE} are satisfied. \end{definition}
+Based on the above two inequalities, we can deduce the equilibrium of the Stackelberg game, defined as: \begin{definition}[Stackelberg Equilibrium] An optimal strategy group $\left<\bm{e}^{t*},\bm{a}_u^{t*}\right>$ constitutes a Stackelberg equilibrium of the joint caching game if inequalities in Eqs.~\eqref{Eq:SE} are satisfied. \end{definition}

-The next question is how to deduce the best caching decisions for each player, for which we can exploit the \textit{backward induction}\cite{Xu2020a,Xu2022} method.
+The next question is how to deduce the best caching decisions for each player, for which we can exploit the \textit{backward induction} method~\cite{Xu2020a,Xu2022}.